Sudan Tribune: Plural news and views on Sudan

 In a statement issued Sunday, South Sudan National Democratic Alliance (SSNDA), said the historic moment is a testimony to the heroic struggle for freedom, peace, and justice that led the Sudanese people against dictatorship and human rights abuses.

-“We salute you for your determination and commitment to restore democracy, and marking a new chapter for freedom, peace, and justice in the Sudan,” partly reads SSNDA’s statement.
+“We salute you for your determination and commitment to restore democracy, and marking a new chapter for freedom, peace, and justice in Sudan,” partly reads SSNDA’s statement.

 Sudan’s main opposition coalition and the ruling military council have formally signed a final power-sharing deal, paving the way for a transition to a civilian-led government.